Norwegian Language and Culture for Foreign Language Students, Level 2

 Teaching and learning methods

-The course totals with approximately 80 hours of instruction.
+The course has approximately 80 teaching hours.

 It is expected that students are prepared and participate actively in lessons.